rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 Beta Distribution is the Bayestist equavilant of Normal Distribution.

+what is beta distribution ?

+>[The short version is that the Beta distribution can be understood as representing a distribution of probabilities- that is, it represents all the possible values of a probability when we don't know what that probability is.
+Here is my favorite intuitive explanation of this:
-In Practice, Beta Distribution Function is used with Baysian Formular for Binomial Events(1/0):
+In Practice, Beta Distribution Function is used with Baysian Formular for Binomial Events(1/0):](http://stats.stackexchange.com/questions/47771/what-is-the-intuition-behind-beta-distribution)

 The Major Difference is Beta Distribution could have input from memories( α/ß), or in Bayestist term, [priors](https://en.wikipedia.org/wiki/Conjugate_prior#Example).